StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 For every change in health state, an event is generated.
 These events can be linked with event handlers to [send out an alert](/use/health-state-and-alerts/add-an-alert.md) or to trigger some type of automation.

-- **View health state change event**<br />Generated only when the health state of a significant number of components in a view changes.
+- **View state change event**<br />Generated only when the health state of a significant number of components in a view changes.
+These events are not visible in the event stream or Events Perspective, but can be used for alerting.
-- **Own health state change event**<br />Generated when the health state of a component changes.
+- **Health state change event**<br />Generated when the health state of a component changes.
 - **Propagated health state change event**<br />Generated whenever the health state of one of a component’s dependencies changes.
+These events are not visible in the event stream or Events Perspective, but can be used for alerting.

 ![Health state change events in the Events Perspective](/.gitbook/assets/event-perspective.png)

+## How an alert is triggered

-The entire flow of events that lead to an alert follow this path:
+The flow of events that lead to an alert follow this path:

-* A check changes health state \(e.g. becomes `critical`\).
+1. A health check changes health state, for example it becomes `critical`.
+2. The health state of the associated component changes
-* This causes the component to change state for which an event is shown in the event stream pane \(in a view click on the bell icon on the far right\).
+    - An event is generated and shown in the event stream on the right and in the Events Perspective.
-* The health state propagates to other components that causes their propagated health state to change based on the propagation function of each component.
-This triggers an event for all affected components.
+3. The health state propagates to other components, updating their propagated health state.
+    - An event is generated for all affected components.
 These events are not visible in the event stream, but can be used for alerting.
-* A view that contains these components can also change health state based on these changes.
-This triggers a `view state change` event to be created.
+4. A view that contains these components may also change health state based on these changes.
+    - A `view state change` event to be created.
 These events are not shown in the event stream.
-* Events that are triggered by components contained in a view or by the view changing state itself can trigger event handlers.
-* Event handlers are configured on views and can send alerts or trigger some kind of automation.
+5. Event handlers associated with the view will send the configured alerts or trigger the configured actions.

 ## See also